Criminal Justice Reform · England & Wales

 Stalking Legislation Review (Wright KC)

-Richard Wright KC's independent review of stalking law for the Home Office examined whether the legal framework adequately covers technology-facilitated stalking and whether harassment and stalking legislation works as a coherent whole.
-The evidence inbox has now closed and the full report — including recommendations — must be submitted to the Home Secretary by the end of March 2026.
+Richard Wright KC's independent review of stalking law for the Home Office has now concluded.
+Wright KC examined whether the legal framework adequately covers technology-facilitated stalking and whether harassment and stalking legislation works as a coherent whole.
+The review has been submitted to the Home Secretary and is awaiting publication.

 22 Oct 2025Richard Wright KC appointed as reviewer